Cape Town. You are incredible.

 So there you have it – hopefully this Cape Town travel guide and travel tips has given you a great list of Places to Visit in Cape Town to help with planning your trip and to make sure you get the most from your visit.
 Don’t forget to let me know your own highlights once you’re back!
 Or if I have missed your favorite spot in Cape Town, let me know in the comments below.

-Oh, and if you liked this post please share on Facebook, tweet or pin – I’d really appreciate it!
+Oh, and if you liked this post please share on Facebook, flip, tweet or pin – I’d really appreciate it!
 Click the P in the share bar for full size images.

 Hi There!
 Thanks for reading our travel guide to the Best Places to Visit in Cape Town!
 I just wanted to let you know that this post contains affiliate links, which means if you purchase something after clicking a link, I may get a small commission – which is at absolutely no cost to you.
 If you enjoyed this article and are going to be searching for some of the things I mention anyway, I would love it if you could click through from the links above & thank you in advance!
 Read my full Disclosure here.